 • Iridescence & colors in biology & geology

 • Physics-based simulations of atmospheric & environmental optics

 • Sensors & imaging techniques for natural optical phenomena

 • Lab experiments related to atmospheric & environmental optics

 Standard talks will be allotted 20 minutes each, followed by a 5-minute question period.
 Joseph Shaw and Montana State University (MSU) have kindly agreed to act as institutional sponsor for the conference, and MSU will process payments for registration and the optional on-campus lodging/meal plans.
-A link to do this will be provided here once registration begins in late 2018.
+Registration and optional on-campus lodging are now available via this link.

 U. S. Naval Academy